It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 - Don’t mind spending for convenience: Yes, the S9 will cost a fortune, but the technology that it offers will bring lots of convenience to someone who doesn’t have time to vacuum manually.

 I’d recommend the Neato D7 to people who want the following:

 - Want something cheaper: The Neato D7 is an excellent option for folks who want something more cost-effective without sacrificing cleaning performance.

-- Works well even in pitch black surroundings: One big advantage the laser sensor has is its ability to work even in conditions with zero visibility.
-The laser does not require light to work unlike a camera, so if you need something that will work at such, the D7 is the better option.
+- Works well even in pitch black surroundings: One significant advantage the laser sensor has is its ability to work even in conditions with zero visibility.
+The laser does not require light to work, unlike a camera, so if you need something that will work, the D7 is the better option.

 - Efficient and thorough: The D7 is one of the more efficient navigating robots available.
 It goes about cleaning in a systematic and efficient back and forth pattern and goes through an area as much as three times.